suboptimalcx/voxel-engine/README.md

 # Voxel Engine

-A really basic voxel engine i wanted to make to get better at cpp and understand 3d graphics better. not much else to say.
+A really basic voxel engine i wanted to make to get better at cpp and understand 3d graphics. not much else to say.

 ## Features